ManuelCebreiro/SporterTeam/README.md

 A social app to find football, basketball, tennis and padel matches.
 An external API is used to host users profiles photopraphies.
 Users can create a match or join a sport match previously created by other user.

-## Authors ✒️
+## Authors ✒️ LinkedIn

-MARTIN BARJA BALSEIRO
+- MARTIN BARJA BALSEIRO (www.linkedin.com/in/martin-barja-balseiro/)
-MANUEL CEBREIRO RUIZ DE CORTAZAR
+- MANUEL CEBREIRO RUIZ DE CORTAZAR (www.linkedin.com/in/manuelcebreiro/)
-DAVID PIZARRO PALANCAR
+- DAVID PIZARRO PALANCAR (www.linkedin.com/in/david-pizarro-developer/)

-## LinkedIn

-www.linkedin.com/in/martin-barja-balseiro/
-www.linkedin.com/in/manuelcebreiro/
-www.linkedin.com/in/david-pizarro-developer/

 ## live